 10.01 Inspection Planning

 Prior to conducting an inspection, the inspectors shall prepare an inspection plan.
-The inspector will do sufficient coordination to identify commitments contained in confirmatory action letters (CALs) or confirmatory orders including ADR confirmatory orders as described in Inspection Procedure 92702, “Follow-Up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, and Orders.”
+The inspector will do sufficient coordination to identify commitments contained in confirmatory action letters (CALs) or confirmatory orders including Alternative Dispute Resolution (ADR) confirmatory orders as described in Inspection Procedure 92702, “Follow-Up on Traditional Enforcement Actions Including Violations, Deviations, Confirmatory Action Letters, and Orders.”
 Planning should address the creation of tracking numbers for action items identified in CALs and confirmatory orders if this has not already been done.
 As a minimum, the inspection plan should state the facility to be inspected (including docket number and report number); the dates of the inspection; names of inspectors conducting the inspection; what procedures or suites of procedures will be used; the events, open items, orders, or any special issues that will be reviewed as part of the inspection; and should include an approval block showing that the plan was approved by the cognizant supervisor.

 Where possible, inspectors should seek to maximize efficiencies in inspection planning and preparation with the use of technology; including the use of electronic sharing platforms to facilitate accessibility of key facility documentation and the use of electronic reading rooms for in-office review and to inform sample selection.